codegp/google-cloud-go-transaction-generator/README.md

 ```
 outputPackage: outputpackage # package in which the generated code will live
-receiver: MyClient # struct that has a DatastoreClient getter
+receiver: MyClient # struct that has a DatastoreClient getter, which returns a *datastore.Client
 generators:
   - modelPackageName: exampleModels
     modelsImportPath: github.com/example/exampleModels